AquaEBM/miroir/README.md

 - `reflect_glium` Which enables running and visualising 2D and 3D simulations using OpenGL.
 - `reflect_json` Which enables serialisation/deserialisation of simulation data with the JSON format.
 Some example simulations in their JSON representation can be found in the `assets` directory.
 - `reflect_random` Which exposes a simple trait for generating reflective surfaces randomly, for quick and dirty testing.

-Other third-party integrations, can easily be created over the simple API of the `reflect` crate.
+Other third-party integrations can easily be created over the simple API of the `reflect` crate.
 It is advised to check it's documentation:

 ```shell
 cargo doc -p reflect --no-deps --open